Nodes are the building blocks of your conversation flow. Each type serves a specific purpose in guiding the conversation from start to finish.

 Configuration

-| Closing Message | Final words before hanging up |
+Field Description Name Identifier for this ending Closing Message Final words before hanging up

 Example Closings